Selection (evolutionary algorithm): Stochastic universal sampling

+Stochastic universal sampling is a development of roulette wheel selection with minimal spread and no bias.

-Rank Selection
+Rank selection

-In rank selection, the selection probability does not depend directly on the fitness, but on the fitness rank of an individual within the population.
-This puts large fitness differences into perspective; moreover, the exact fitness values themselves do not have to be available, but only a sorting of the individuals according to quality.
+In rank selection, the probability for selection does not depend directly on the fitness, but on the fitness rank of an individual within the population.
+The exact fitness values themselves do not have to be available, but only a sorting of the individuals according to quality.